Introduction A patent application is a formal form of request pending approval from the authorized…

 Patent Issues regarding Gene Patents:

-A number of gene/DNA sequence patents grew dramatically during the Human Genome project.
+A number of gene/DNA sequence patents grew dramatically during the Human Genome Project.
 Researchers have obtained patents for isolating genes or gene sequences that occur in nature.
-Whether this should be permitted or not is still an open debate since decades.
+Whether this should be permitted or not is still an open debate for decades.

 (1) Stop or avoid researching the particular gene;